 Vegetable and fiber intake may lower risk, although some studies have not found this.
 The evidence for red meat, saturated fat, animal fat, and alcohol raising risk is also conflicting among different studies.

 At this time, the best advice about diet and activity to possibly lower the risk of endometrial cancer is to get to and stay at a healthy weight and to get regular physical activity.

 The causes of kidney cancer are not clear, but the best-known risk factors that can be changed are obesity and tobacco smoking.
 Studies looking for links between specific parts of the diet and kidney cancer have not shown clear results.
 A small number of studies have found a possible link between physical activity and lowered risk of kidney cancer.

 The best advice to possibly lower risk for kidney cancer is to stay at a healthy weight and avoid tobacco use.

-More than 85% of lung cancers result from tobacco smoking, but other factors, such as radon exposure, are also linked to lung cancer.
+About 80% of lung cancers result from cigarette smoking, but other factors, such as radon exposure, are also linked to lung cancer.